oils-for-unix/oils/doc/ref/chap-option.md

 <h3 id="ysh:upgrade">ysh:upgrade</h3>

-Options in this group enable Oil features that are less likely to break existing shell scripts.
+Options in this group enable YSH features that are less likely to break existing shell scripts.

 For example, `parse_at` means that `@myarray` is now the operation to splice